Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use this when the user asks to review project security or after cloning a new repo', providing clear context.
-Could also mention alternatives explicitly, but the guidance is sufficient.
+Explicitly says when to use: 'when the user asks to review project security or after cloning a new repo.'
+Does not explicitly state when not to use or mention alternatives, but the context and sibling list imply it's for comprehensive scans.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.